MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Assembly load issue after publish to Azure

-If you started from a Visual Studio Function Application project and published to the Azure Functions portal, you may see an issue with assembly loading when the function gets called.
-Error may look like the following:
+If you started from a Visual Studio Function Application project and published it to the Azure Functions portal, you might have an issue with assembly loading when the function gets called.
+The error might look like the following:

 ```
 Function completed (Failure, Id=00000000-0000-0000-0000-000000000007)